j-nordin/dotfiles/README.md

     * Inside dotfiles use `stow -S x`
         * `stow -S i3` for only the i3-config
         * `stow -S */` for all configs
-    * dotfiles/x content is now mirrored in .config, edits in both places will have same effect.
+    * installed (stowed) dotfiles/x content is now mirrored in $HOME, edits in both places will have same effect.